LeoXDXp/CLTSD-pyFasterRCNN/Notes.md

 ### Centos 7 Dependencies.
 Only easydict is not in repos

-Packages: wget scikit* protobuf-devel protobuf protobuf-python lmdb-devel hdf5-devel leveldb-devel snappy snappy-devel Cython easydict(pip)
+Packages: wget scikit* protobuf-devel protobuf protobuf-python lmdb-devel hdf5-devel leveldb-devel snappy snappy-devel Cython  glog glog-devel gflags-devel boost boost-devel easydict(pip)

 * Add as 1st import in train_net.py and test_net.py if no X server is used.
 (If there is no graphical interface on the server) / Añadir como el primer import en train_net.py
 > import matplotlib as mpl